You have no items in your shopping cart.

 Pros: The temperature can be controlled by thermostat that will automatically turn on and off as needed, and an immersion can be well insulated to prevent unnecessary heat loss and keep water hot for hours.

-Cons: Using electricity to heat hot water is more expensive than gas.
+Cons: Using an electric system to heat hot water is more expensive than gas.
 An immersion heater uses three kilowatts of electricity per hour, on average 50p an hour or £360 per year.

 The annual cost of electricity in the UK is around £776 for approximately 4,200 kWh on a single-rate tariff, about £200 more annually than gas.
 Cheaper night-time rates are available, which may be particularly more useful for electric heaters that are designed to be used at off-peak times of use.